merilora/maria-website/content/home/supervision.md

 - Methodological advances in fNIRS
 - The development of self-recognition
 - Mechanisms underpinning self-other distinction, including tactile interactions
-- Eating behaviour in infants and young children (psychophysiology and behaviour)
+- Interoception and eating behaviour in infants and young children (psychophysiology and behaviour)

 Please get in touch if you want to discuss possible research experience and/or PhD opportunities.